hoshikitsunoda/driving-game/README.md

 # driving-game
 A web app for people who want to play philosophical driving game.

+Are the obstacles really the obstacles or your mind is making it obstacles?
+Is it always good to beat it?
+Maybe the best thing is just sit still and wait for things to resolve by itself.

 # Usage
 ```
+git clone this repo
 index.html
 ```
 # Use